 Here are some tips and articles on men's health from the CDC.

 LYME DISEASE SAFETY TIPS

-Maryland has one of the highest rates of Lyme disease in the country, and spring can be a particularly dangerous time for insect-born illnesses such as Lyme, as ticks become active when the temperatures rise above 45 degrees Fahrenheit.
-During the spring and early summer, tick nymphs end their dormancy and begin to seek a host, and most cases of Lyme disease are reported from May through August.
+Maryland has one of the highest rates of Lyme disease in the country, and summer is a particularly dangerous time for insect-born illnesses such as Lyme.
 Read the article and attached ‘Lyme Safety Tip Sheet’ to find out how to protect yourself and your family from this dangerous disease.

 Did you know that smoking as few as 1 cigarette per day increases the risk of heart disease?
 Cessation of cigarette smoking constitutes the single most important intervention in preventative cardiology.
 Even if you’ve smoked for a very long time, you will still gain the health benefits of quitting.
 Don’t wait any longer!
 For assistance with quitting, click on the links below.

 Smoke-Free UMBC - Information on the new smoking policy as well as resources on managing tobacco use.